set-soft/seconohe/README.md

 - Uppercase and lowercase hexadecimals
 - A single value is promoted to a gray scale, i.e. 128 -> `128,128,128`
 - If blue is 0 you can just use `0.67,0.5`

+### Apply Mask

+The `affce.py` file implements the [Approximate Fast Foreground Colour Estimation](https://github.com/Photoroom/fast-foreground-estimation) algorithm to apply a mask to an image.

+The `appy_mask.py` provides a wrapper to implement a node that uses AFFCE.

 ## &#x0001F680; Examples of Nodes Using SeCoNoHe